collabcloud/project-collabcloud/doc/sprint4/sprint4.md

 COL-94 As a Developer, I want to make improvements to the Projects feature so that the feature is more robust
 - This task will be owned entirely by Matthew

+COL-118 As a User, I want my passwords hashed so that people with access to the database cannot view their password
+- This task will be owned entirely by Hans